São Tomé and Príncipe at the Olympics

-São Tomé and Príncipe has competed in seven Summer Games.
+São Tomé and Príncipe has competed in seven Games of the Olympiads.
 They made their first appearance at the 1996 Summer Olympics in Atlanta.
-They have never competed in the Winter Games.
-The country has never won any medals at the games.
+It has never appeared or competed in the Winter Games and has never won any medals at the Games of the Olympiad.

 The National Olympic Committee for São Tomé and Príncipe was formed in 1979.
 The International Olympic Committee recognized them in 1993.